MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-connect-vpn.md

 2. Go to **Marketplace**, and then select **Compute**.
 3. In the list of virtual machine images, select the **Windows Server 2016 Datacenter Eval** image.
 4. On the **Basics** section, in **Name**, type **Azs-VM**.
 5. Type a valid username and password.
-You use this account to sign in to the VM after it is created.
+You use this account to sign in to the VM after it's created.
 6. Provide a **Subscription**, **Resource Group**, and **Location**, and then select **OK**.
 7. On the **Size** section, for this instance, select a virtual machine size, and then select **Select**.
 8. On the **Settings** section, accept the defaults.
 Make sure that the **Azs-VNet** virtual network is selected.
 Verify that the subnet is set to **10.1.0.0/24**.
 Then select **OK**.